bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 1. Dose Adjustment

-Always consult with a healthcare provider before making any changes to medication regimens.
+Always consult with your healthcare provider before making any changes to your medication regimen.

 2. Symptomatic Relief